amanet2/Django-Site/README.md

 ## Use Case
 1. Goes to `localhost:8000` and clicks on scenebuilder app
-1. Goes to the `Build you own` tab on top navbar
+1. Goes to the `Build your own` tab on top navbar
 1. Selects some scenery, actors, etc and places them on the grid

 ## Use Case